-Sixth grade is a big year—and as your students enter middle school for the first time and begin looking toward high school, it’s more important than ever before to introduce them to activities that promote healthy reflection and self-expression.
+Sixth grade is a big year and as your students enter middle school for the first time and begin looking toward high school, it’s more important than ever before to introduce them to activities that build their writing skills and promote healthy reflection and self-expression.

 - What value is most important to your family?
 How do you display it in your everyday life?